4.2-Magnitude Earthquake Hits Pacoima, Rocks Southland

 It was followed up nine minutes later, at 4:38 a.m., by a 3.3-magnitude aftershock.

-As of 5:30 a.m., there were no reports of injuries or significant damage, the Los Angeles Fire Department reports.
+There were no reports of injuries or significant damage, the Los Angeles Fire Department reported.
 LAFD engaged its Earthquake Emergency Mode, with fire engines and helicopters canvassing its 470 square-mile jurisdiction.

+Caltrans was also sending crews around the region to ensure that no bridges had been damaged as well.

 This appears to be the most strongly felt earthquake in the region since a pair of earthquakes struck the Kern County region of Ridgecrest and Searles Valley in the Mohave Desert on consecutive days in July of 2019.